Automated Security Response through Online Learning with Adaptive Conjectures: Introduction

-We present our method through a use case that involves an Advanced Persistent Threat (\apt{}) on an IT infrastructure (see Fig. \ref{fig:use_case}).
+We present our method (\hyperref[alg:online_rollout]{\textsc{col}}) through a use case that involves an \apt{} on an \textsc{it} infrastructure; see \figref{fig:use_case}.
 We emulate this infrastructure with a \textit{digital twin}, on which we run \apt actions and defender responses.
+(A video demonstration of the digital twin is available at \cite{csle_docs}.)
 During such runs, we collect measurements and logs, from which we estimate infrastructure statistics.
-This data is then used to instantiate simulations of the use case, based on which we evaluate our method.
-We find that the method produces effective security strategies that adapt to a changing environment.
-Simulation results further show that our method enables faster convergence than current reinforcement learning techniques.
+This data is then used to instantiate simulations of the use case, based on which we evaluate the performance of \hyperref[alg:online_rollout]{\textsc{col}}.
+We find that \hyperref[alg:online_rollout]{\textsc{col}} produces effective security strategies that adapt to a changing environment.
+The simulations also show that \hyperref[alg:online_rollout]{\textsc{col}} enables faster convergence than current reinforcement learning techniques.
+In addition to the simulation studies, we evaluate \hyperref[alg:online_rollout]{\textsc{col}} on the digital twin and compare it against the \snort Intrusion Detection and Prevention System (\idps) \cite{snort}.
+The results attest that \hyperref[alg:online_rollout]{\textsc{col}} adapts to changes in the distribution of network traffic and outperforms \snort in several key metrics, e.g., percentage of blocked attack attempts and throughput of client requests.